Bookkeeping vs accounting: the short answer

 Whether your business is big or small, understanding your accounting needs is crucial.

 As a business owner, knowing when to hire a bookkeeper or an accountant can be challenging, as both roles overlap somewhat.
+Here are some tips to help you decide:

 - For recording daily transactions.